russwinch/python_conventions/README.md

 print(f"1 plus 1 is {1 + 1}")
 ```

-The exception is some kind of template that needs to be created reused multiple times in different places in the code,
+The exception is when a template needs to be created reused multiple times in different places in the code,
 here the ```.format``` method should to be used:
 ```
 # bad example hopefully useful